 Under the s 993 of the Companies Act 2006, it is an offence to carry on any business with the intention to defraud creditors.
 A defendant found guilty of such an offences faces up to 10 years in jail.
 A similar provision under s 9 of FA 2006 applies in the same way to sole traders, partnerships, trusts, companies registered overseas, etc.

 Conspiracy to defraud

-Conspiracy to defraud occurs if for instance the directors try to make an agreement between them to conceal secret profits.
-Two or more persons must commit this offence in order for it to take place.
-The intention of the parties to conspiracy is the key element.
-If one of the two defendants who are charged with conspiracy is acquitted the other one must be acquitted too, there cannot be an offence of conspiracy committed by one person only.
-The police and the Serious Fraud Office prosecute and charge this offence on a frequent basis.
+The common law offence of conspiracy to defraud carries a maximum jail sentence of 10 years.
+It occurs if, for example, two or more directors of a company try to make an agreement between them to conceal secret profits.
+If one of the two defendants charged with conspiracy is acquitted the other one must be acquitted too: there cannot be an offence of conspiracy committed by one person only.

-False accounting includes making false applications, false valuations, supplying false documents, supplying false bills, making false entries in accounts, false purchase invoices etc. It is also an offence to destroy, falsify or conceal any account or any document which is important for any accounting purpose with the intention of gain for himself or to cause loss to another.
+False accounting under s 17(1) of the Theft Act 1968, includes making false applications, false valuations, supplying false documents, supplying false bills, making false entries in accounts, false purchase invoices etc. It is also an offence to destroy, falsify or conceal any account or any document which is important for any accounting purpose with the intention of gain for himself/ herself or to cause loss to another.

 Money laundering offences under the Proceeds of Crime Act 2002 involve proceeds of a crime (dirty money) which change ownership so that it seems that this money comes from a legitimate source and is not dirty money any more.

 The European Union’s Market Abuse Regulation (MAR) which came into force on 3 July 2016, governs offences such as carrying on a regulated activity without authorisation, insider dealing, producing misleading statements and market abuse.
 Market abuse is some sort of an improper conduct which undermines financial markets or somehow damages the interests of participants.